Canada’s GHS Implementation: Phase 3 Near Completion

 The US will eventually implement a newer GHS version, but there are no set dates at this point in time.
 GHS is an evolving regulation so expect changes to classifications and label requirements down the road, as the UN continues to publish new GHS revisions.

 Another difference between the two countries is the use of Trade Secrets.
 Unlike the US, in order to mask a chemical name or CAS in Canada, one must apply for a Trade Secret number.
-Any SDS coming into Canada claiming trade secret without a government issued number is not compliant.
+Any SDS coming into Canada claiming a trade secret without a government-issued number is not compliant.

 So, you’ve discovered your SDSs are not compliant.
 What now?
 Who do we contact?